-Cost of Sales - Our Chemicals Segment's cost of sales percentage decreased significantly in the first quarter of 2011 compared to the same period last year, primarily due to the net impact of (i) a 32% increase in selling prices, (ii) a 2% increase in sales volumes, (iii) a 7% increase in $TiO_2$ production volumes, higher raw material costs of \$12.5 million (primarily feedstock ore and petroleum coke), (iv) an increase in maintenance costs of \$3.6 million which is consistent with the increased production volumes and (v) currency fluctuations (primarily the euro).
-Our production volumes in the first quarter of 2011 tied our previous record for a first quarter.
+Cost of Sales - Our Chemicals Segment's cost of sales percentage decreased significantly in the second quarter of 2011 compared to the same period last year, primarily due to the net impact of (i) a 39% increase in selling prices, (ii) a 6% increase in TiO2 production volumes, (iii) higher raw material costs of \$18.1 million (primarily feedstock ore and petroleum coke), (iv) an increase in maintenance costs of \$4.0 million which is consistent with the increased production volumes and (v) currency fluctuations (primarily the euro).
+Our Chemicals Segment's cost of sales percentage decreased significantly in the first six months of 2011 compared to the same period last year, primarily due to the net impact of (i) a 36% increase in selling prices, (ii) a 7% increase in TiO2 production volumes, (iii) higher raw material costs of \$30.5 million (primarily feedstock ore and petroleum coke), (iv) an increase in maintenance costs of \$7.7 million which is consistent with the increased production volumes and (v) currency fluctuations (primarily the euro).
+Our production volumes in the second quarter and first six months of 2011 were new records for our Chemicals Segment.

-Operating Income - Our Chemicals Segment's operating income increased significantly in the first quarter of 2011, primarily due to the significant increase in our gross margin and increased sales volumes.
-Gross margin has increased in both periods primarily because of higher selling prices, higher sales volumes and higher production volumes all of which more than offset the impact of higher manufacturing costs (primarily raw materials and maintenance).
-Additionally, changes in currency exchange rates have negatively affected our gross margin and income from operations.
-We estimate that changes in currency exchange rates decreased income from operations by approximately \$9 million in the first quarter of 2011 as compared to the same period in 2010.
+Operating Income - Our Chemicals Segment's operating income increased significantly in the second quarter and first six months of 2011, primarily due to the significant increase in gross margin and in the first six months of 2011 increased sales volumes.
+Gross margin has increased in both periods primarily because of the effect of higher selling prices and the benefit of higher production volumes, both of which more than offset the impact of higher manufacturing costs (primarily raw materials and maintenance).
+Additionally, currency exchange rates have had more volatility, positively affecting our gross margin and operating income in the second quarter of 2011 but negatively affecting both for the first six months of 2011.
+We estimate that changes in currency exchange rates increased operating income by approximately \$6 million in the second quarter of 2011 as compared to the same period in 2010 and decreased operating income by approximately \$3 million in the first six months of 2011 as compared to the same period in 2010.

 Our Chemicals Segment's operating income is net of amortization of purchase accounting adjustments made in conjunction with our acquisitions of interests in NL and Kronos.
 As a result, we recognize additional depreciation expense above the amounts Kronos reports separately, substantially all of which is included within cost of sales.
-We recognized an additional \$.7 million of additional depreciation expense in each of the first quarters of 2010 and 2011 which reduced our reported Chemicals Segment operating income as compared to amounts reported separately by Kronos.
+In the first six months of 2010 and 2011 we recognized additional depreciation expense of \$1.3 million and \$1.4 million, respectively, which reduced our reported Chemicals Segment operating income as compared to amounts reported separately by Kronos.